Angel's Last Mission: Love

 Angel's Last Mission: Love is a 2019 South Korean television series starring Shin Hye-sun, Kim Myung-soo, Lee Dong-gun, Kim Bo-mi, Do Ji-won, and Kim In-kwon.
 It aired on KBS2 every Wednesday and Thursday at 22:00 (KST) from May 22 to July 11, 2019.

 Synopsis

-Lee Yeon-seo (Shin Hye-sun) is a talented and successful ballerina who can say anything that she wants with her family's Fantasia Ballet Company, but suffers a devastating accident during acting on stage that leaves her blind.
-She is bitter and abusive towards her staff, including her loyal secretary and butler as well as her sly family.
+Lee Yeon-seo (Shin Hye-sun) is a talented and successful ballerina who can say anything that she wants with her family's Fantasia Ballet Company, but suffers a devastating accident while performing on stage that leaves her blind.
+She is bitter and abusive towards her staff, including her loyal secretary and butler, as well as her sly family.
 Dan (Kim Myung-soo) is an optimistic, carefree angel who is always getting into trouble.
 Wanting to return to heaven, he seems to be given the impossible mission of finding true love for Yeon-seo, but ends up falling for her himself.